Denny Moyer, CEO/President

 Adapting to Vision Loss Program Coaches

-Michael has dedicated his time to assist others with living losses such as vision loss.
+Michael has dedicated his time to assisting others with living losses such as vision loss.
 He authored a book titled Eye Envy that featured various stories of others who have lost their eyesight in an effort to help those newly diagnosed and their families cope with their vision loss.

 Michael is an avid athlete, musician and artist.
 He utilizes empathy, mindfulness and meditation techniques to help both others and himself adapt to vision challenges.